 I've spent the last couple months promoting In Our Mad and Furious City.
-I've often had a variation of the same question: why attempt to understand our monsters?
+I've often had variations of the same question: why attempt to understand our monsters?
 Why write any book that refracts something like violent extremism into sympathetic characters?

 I've spoken a lot about the killing of Lee Rigby.
 How my identification with one of his killers - the Islamic extremist Michael Adebolajo - acted as the catalyst behind the novel.
 The initial reaction was simplistic: Adebolajo dressed, spoke, and looked like any number of young men I went to school with.
 It disturbed me.